Daddoon/Blazor.Polyfill/README.md

 // generated from the BlazorPolyfill.Build package.
 The path given will be used to load your modules after the polyfill
 // initialization.
 Default value is: "/es5module.min.js"
 public string JavascriptModuleImportEmulationLibraryPath { get; set; }

+// If set to true, the returned blazor.server.js file for ES5 compatibility will be a packaged one in this library
+// instead of the one generated dynamically.
+It's not recommended in the sense that this usage prevent the automatic update
+// of the blazor.server.js library if you install newer version of Blazor Server, and would maybe add issue.
+This option
+// is a convenience for users who cannot dynamically transpile with React.NET/Babel because of missing JS engines for their
+// platform or having issue with it, typically like ARM32v7 OS's. public bool UsePackagedBlazorServerLibrary { get; set; }
 ```